 With a handful of restaurants and souvenir shops, a walk about town is a wonderful way to take it all in.
 Some of the restaurants have beautiful views of the water, and are a lovely place to have lunch.

 There is a large parking lot on the hill above the town for tourists coming by car.
 If you are planning on having lunch there, I suggest making a reservation before heading to view the spring, as restaurants can fill up fast in the summer time.
+You can read more about local foods and drinks to try in Provence here.

 From the center of town, you will notice a pathway taking you up a small hill towards the spring.
 The pathway has plenty of small kiosks with ice cream stands, drinks, etc. which is quite useful on those doggone days of summer in Provence.